 Cons of combi drills

-- Usually more expensive than drill and impact drivers
+- Usually more expensive than drill drivers and impact drivers

-Drill drivers don’t quite have the power or versatility of the combi drill, but they’re a good choice for drilling into wood and metal and for driving screws.
-They don’t have the power to tackle concrete or brickwork, though.
+Drill drivers don’t have the power or versatility of the combi drill.
+They’re a good choice for drilling into wood and metal and for driving screws.
+But they don’t have the power to tackle concrete or brickwork.

 - Use on metal and wood